The Curt Jester

 The Weekly Francis is a compilation of the Holy Father’s writings, speeches, etc., which I also cross-post on Jimmy Akin’s blog.

-This version of The Weekly Francis covers material released in the last week, from 8 December 2022 to 23 December 2022.
+This version of The Weekly Francis covers material released in the last week, from 30 January 2023 to 8 March 2023.

 Angelus